-▶ What is shingles?
+What is shingles?

 Shingles, also called herpes zoster or zoster, is a painful skin rash caused by the varicella zoster virus (VZV).
 VZV is the same virus that causes chickenpox.
 After a person recovers from chickenpox, the virus stays in the body.
 Usually the virus does not cause any problems; however, the virus can reappear years later, causing shingles.
-Herpes zoster is not caused by the same virus that causes genital herpes, a sexually transmitted disease.
+The same virus that causes genital herpes, a sexually transmitted disease, does not cause herpes zoster.